 Choose either boolean or multivariate for the flag type.
 A boolean flag has two variations

 false, which works best for feature flags that will simply turn things on and off.
 A multivariate flag allows you to define two or more custom variations.
 These variations can be strings, numbers, JSON objects, or JSON arrays.
+The type of variation value is detected automatically based on your input, and cannot be changed after the flag has been created.
+You will always have the option to return strings.
 You will specify the value for each variation (ex.

 one-click-checkout) with the option to add a human-readable name and description.